-Fabien Beckers on AI and the future of medical imaging
+Fabien Beckers on the future of AI in medical imaging

 Today’s radiologists face a deluge of data, and their work can be tedious and error-prone.
 But should humans even act as radiologists?
 It’s becoming clear that computers and humans working together are better than either alone.
-Harry’s guest this week is Fabien Beckers, CEO of Arterys, a startup creating products at the intersection of AI, the cloud, and medical imaging.
+Harry’s guest this week is Fabien Beckers, CEO of Arterys, a startup creating products at the intersection of the cloud and AI in medical imaging.

 Please rate and review The Harry Glorikian Show on Apple Podcasts!
 Here’s how to do that from an iPhone, iPad, or iPod touch:

 1. Open the Podcasts app on your iPhone, iPad, or Mac.

 2. Navigate to The Harry Glorikian Show podcast.
 You can find it by searching for it or selecting it from your library.
 Just note that you’ll have to go to the series page which shows all the episodes, not just the page for a single episode.

 3. Scroll down to find the subhead titled “Ratings & Reviews.”